binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the ac
+Binay Bhusan Mohanta is the act